ordina-jworks/ordina-jworks.github.io/_posts/2019-02-18-vue-with-typescript.md

 # Vue with TypeScript, an introduction
 With the release of the Vue CLI 3 in August 2018, Vue now officially supports development in TypeScript.
 In September 2018, Evan You even announced that [the next version of Vue will be rewritten in TypeScript](https://medium.com/the-vue-point/plans-for-the-next-iteration-of-vue-js-777ffea6fabf){:target="_blank" rel="noopener noreferrer"}.
-This does not yet mean that you are forced to use TypeScript, it will still be optional.
+This does not mean that you are forced to use TypeScript, it will still be an option.
-TypeScript has numerous advantages such as static typing, transpiling of the latest ECMAScript features to older versions to support older browsers and much more.
+TypeScript has numerous advantages such as static typing and transpiling of the latest ECMAScript features for full compatibility with older browsers.
-Especially the static typing is a very interesting feature for projects in a professional environment as it helps define more strict interfaces and provides documentation on how to use other developers their code.
+Especially the static typing is a very interesting feature for projects in a professional environment as it helps define more strict interfaces.
+With the use of types, you inherently provide documentation to other developers on how to use your code as it offers guidance on how to use your functions, components and so on.

-In this tutorial we will make a really simple blog system to showcase how you create a component, do calls via HTTP and so on.
+In this tutorial we will make a really simple blog system to showcase how you create a project, create a component, install a plugin and do calls via HTTP.
-Our little project will be called *wordvue*.
+Our little project will be called `wordvue`.
-At the same time we will explain some tips and tricks and background information about Vue with TypeScript so that you fully understand what the purpose is of everything.
+At the same time we will explain some tips and tricks and background information about Vue with TypeScript so that you fully understand what the purpose is of each line of code.

 <div style="text-align: center;">
   <img src="/img/vue-with-typescript/vue-plus-typescript-small.png" class="image">